 1. Poverty is a frequent but derivative and variable feature of ghettos

-Loïc Wacquant cites three examples: the Judengasse in Frankfurt, the Harlem of the 1930s, and the Bronzeville of Chicago.
+Loïc Wacquant cites three examples: the Judengasse in Frankfurt, the Harlem of the 1930s, and Chicago’s Bronzeville.

 2. If all ghettos are segregated, not all segregated areas are ghettos

-Some places, such as the upscale suburbs, form places that are positively distinctive.
+Some places, such as the upscale suburbs, from places that are positively distinctive.

 3. Ghettos and ethnic neighborhoods have divergent structures and opposite functions